cardano-foundation/CIPs/CIP-0120/README.md

 #### Conformance

-Tools writing constitutions should strive to follow this specification.
+Tools writing constitutions SHOULD strive to follow this specification.
-If tooling discovering and rendering constitution documents discovers that the document does not follow the "MUST"s in this specification then a small warning should be given to users.
+If tooling discovering and rendering constitution documents discovers that the document does not follow the "MUST"s in this specification then a small warning SHOULD be given to users.

 #### Form

 Authors SHOULD aim to keep the document as clean and consistent as possible.

-Text should try to be left aligned, without using unneeded whitespace.
+Text SHOULD try to be left aligned, without using unneeded whitespace leading or trailing lines.

 Spaces SHOULD be used over tab characters.

-The last line in the document should be empty.
+The last line in the document SHOULD be empty.

 ### Test vectors